Drug Treatment Clinics in Cincinnati

 Treatment plans are based on individuals’ recovery needs and generally last anywhere from 12 weeks to a year or more.
 During treatment, individuals learn about the disease of addiction and how to treat the disease with therapy, lifestyle changes and behavioral changes.

-Drug treatment clinics help individuals recover from many addictions, including:
+Drug treatment centers help individuals recover from many addictions, including:

-Therapeutic services and treatments offered in drug treatment clinics may include:
+Therapeutic services and treatments offered in drug treatment centers may include:

 - Medication Assisted Treatment